how to get connected

 Step 6: MCFiber technicians will install a high-capacity optical fiber cable from the exterior junction box to an indoor Network Interface Device (NID) at a location of your choice inside your home or business.
 The technician will then run a data cable (CAT5e/CAT6) to one device of your choice (usually a router).

 Step 7: Once your system has been satisfactorily tested we will bill you for the installation cost and the first weeks of usage.
-We bill in advance on a month by month basis.
+We bill in arrears on a month by month basis.
 Please review our Terms of Service.

 Connecting Multiple Devices: